uccser/cs-field-guide/text/coding_compression/coding_compression_en.md

 {teacher end}

-.. container:: curiosity
+{curiosity}

 **Curiosity**

 The method we have described here is named “Ziv-Lempel” compression after Jacob Ziv and Abraham Lempel, the two computer scientists who invented it in the 1970s.
 Unfortunately someone mixed up the order of their names when they wrote an article about it, and called it “LZ” compression instead of “ZL” compression.
 So many people copied the mistake that Ziv and Lempel’s method is now usually called “LZ compression”!

+{curiosity end}

 ## Audio compression